IsacSvensson/Six10/README.md

 * When I started working on the code I struggled with memory management.
 So this resulted not doing any clean up (Thinking I'm doing that later)..
 So now 3000 lines later - It's a mess.
 * Most of the code is not pretty at all.. like I wrote above, It's a mess.
 Focus has been on making it work and learning how a programming language works.
 * The language is far from done in any way.
 If you want to contribute, report issues, for the repo or what ever.
 Feel free to do so!
+## Commands
+There are in this moment three modes to run the application in:
+* "-test" to test all functionallity
+* "-shell" to run interpreter
+* "folder\example.six10" to run a file.